mounikaadhoni/AI-CHATBOT-WITH-NLP/README.md

 DESCRIPTION:AI chatbot with nlp

-AI Chatbot with NLP – Codetech IT Solutions Pvt Ltd

 Overview

 The AI Chatbot with NLP project is a sophisticated Python-based application designed to simulate human-like conversations using Natural Language Processing (NLP) techniques.
 This project focuses on building an